-Before we dive into the difference between series and parallel circuits, let’s go over some basics terms that we’ll be throwing around.
+Before we dive into the difference between series circuits vs parallel circuits, let’s go over some basic terms that we’ll be throwing around.

 Below you’ll find an image of a simple circuit, which includes a battery, a switch, and a light bulb.